 We dyed eggs this weekend with our children like we usually do on the eve of Easter.
 I wanted to add an element of learning about our faith in Christ during this Easter tradition.
 After boiling the eggs, I took a white crayon and wrote words on them in hope that when the eggs got dipped into the dye, the words would appear.
-Thanks to Charity at WatMattersMost blog for her wonderful ideas about incorporating our faith into Easter activities for children.
+Thanks to my friend, Charity, for her wonderful ideas about incorporating our faith into Easter activities for children.
+The egg of grace showed up when I needed it to.

 I chose the words justice, love, helping, forgiveness, kindness, hope, freedom, faith, humility, mercy, patience, and grace.
 These words, in my opinion, are all characteristics of how Christians should walk in this world.
 They are also characteristics of Jesus, and the words He spoke.
 My plan was to talk about each word after we were finished.
 My hope was for the kids to walk away not only with colorful fingertips from dying eggs, but also with little nuggets of wisdom tucked away.